Committee for Skeptical Inquiry

 The Committee for Skeptical Inquiry (CSI), formerly known as the Committee for the Scientific Investigation of Claims of the Paranormal (CSICOP), is a program within the U.S. non-profit organization Center for Inquiry (CFI), which seeks to "promote scientific inquiry, critical investigation, and the use of reason in examining controversial and extraordinary claims."
 Paul Kurtz proposed the establishment of CSICOP in 1976 as an independent non-profit organization (before merging with CFI as one of its programs in 2015), to counter what he regarded as an uncritical acceptance of, and support for, paranormal claims by both the media and society in general.
 Its philosophical position is one of scientific skepticism.
-CSI's fellows have included notable scientists, Nobel laureates, philosophers, psychologists, educators and authors.
+CSI's fellows have included notable scientists, Nobel laureates, philosophers, psychologists, educators, and authors.
 It is headquartered in Amherst, New York.

 History

 The committee was officially launched on April 30, 1976, and was co-chaired by Paul Kurtz and Marcello Truzzi.
 In the early 1970s, scientific skeptics were concerned that interest in the paranormal was on the rise in the United States, part of a growing tide of irrationalism.
-In 1975, Kurtz, a secular humanist, initiated a statement, "Objections to Astrology", which was co-written with Bart Bok and Lawrence E. Jerome, and endorsed by 186 scientists including 19 Nobel laureates.
+In 1975, Kurtz, a secular humanist, initiated a statement, "Objections to Astrology", which was co-written with Bart Bok and Lawrence E. Jerome, and endorsed by 186 scientists, including 19 Nobel laureates.
 The statement was published in the American Humanist Association (AHA)'s newsletter The Humanist, of which Kurtz was then editor.
 According to Kurtz, the statement was sent to every newspaper in the United States and Canada.
-The statement received a positive reaction which encouraged Kurtz to invite skeptical researchers to a 1976 conference with the aim of establishing a new organization to critically examine a wide range of paranormal claims.
+It received a positive reaction, which encouraged Kurtz to invite skeptical researchers to a 1976 conference with the aim of establishing a new organization to critically examine a wide range of paranormal claims.
 Attendees included Martin Gardner, Ray Hyman, James Randi, and Marcello Truzzi, all members of the Resources for the Scientific Evaluation of the Paranormal (RSEP), a fledgling group with objectives similar to those CSI would subsequently adopt.

 RSEP disbanded and its members, along with Carl Sagan, Isaac Asimov, B.F.
-Skinner, and Philip J. Klass, then joined Kurtz, Randi, Gardner and Hyman to formally found the Committee for Scientific Investigation of Claims of the Paranormal (CSICOP).
-Kurtz, Randi, Gardner and Hyman took seats on the executive board.
+Skinner, and Philip J. Klass, then joined Kurtz, Randi, Gardner, and Hyman to formally found the Committee for Scientific Investigation of Claims of the Paranormal (CSICOP).
+Kurtz, Randi, Gardner, and Hyman took seats on the executive board.
 CSICOP was officially launched at a specially convened conference of the AHA on April 30 and May 1, 1976.

-According to the published correspondence between Gardner and Truzzi, disagreements over what CSICOP should be shown how volatile the beginnings of the organization were.
-Truzzi criticised CSICOP for "act[ing] more like lawyers" taking on a position of dismissal before evaluating the claims, saying that CSICOP took a "debunking stance".
-Gardner on the other hand "opposed 'believers' in the paranormal becoming CSICOP members" which Truzzi supported.
+According to the published correspondence between Gardner and Truzzi, disagreements over what CSICOP should show how volatile the beginnings of the organization were.
+Truzzi accused CSICOP of "act[ing] more like lawyers" taking on a position of dismissal before evaluating the claims, saying that CSICOP took a "debunking stance".
+Gardner, on the other hand, "opposed 'believers' in the paranormal becoming CSICOP members", which Truzzi supported.
 Gardner felt that Truzzi "conferred too much respectability to nonsense".

 CSICOP was funded in part with donations and sales of their magazine, Skeptical Inquirer.